kyoheiu/felix/README.md

 ### Changed

 - Migrated to yaml from toml: New config file will be created at the first launch (In this process you should enter the default command name or choose to use \$EDITOR).
 No need to keep `config.toml`.
-- Add the fallback when config file cannot be read: In such a case, you can use the default Config.
+- Add the fallback when config file cannot be read: In such a case, you can use the default config.
 - HUGE refactoring overall.

 ### Added

 - Horizontal split, in addtion to the vertical split.
 To swtch between them, press `s`.
 - Syntax highlighting (if possible) in previewed texts.
-To turn on, state `syntax_hightlight = true` in `config.toml`. you can also choose your theme, either from the default theme set or your favorite .tmtheme.
+To turn on, state `syntax_hightlight: true` in `config.yaml`. you can also choose your theme, either from the default theme set or your favorite .tmtheme.
 - Enable scrolling in the preview space. `Alt + j / Down` goes down, `Alt + Up` goes up.
-Experimental and may have some bugs, and with a big text file the perf issue may arise.
+Experimental and may have some bugs.
+Also, big text files can cause the performance issue.
 - Search by keyword.
 Similar to the filter mode, but this feature does not manipulate the item list: Just let users jump to the item that matches the keyword, like Vim's `/`. `n` and `N` after `/` also works.
 - Show permissions on the footer (in unix only).